 Definition Principle 3 - Effective Organization of Time Effective schools organize their time to support the vision of academic success for all students.
 Students have appropriate instructional and non-instructional time to support their learning and growth.
 Teachers have sufficient time to engage in professional learning, collaboration, and planning to support their students and their professional practice.
-Indicator Rate each element/question: Indicator Notes / Additional Average Element Check and add evidence that supports Rating Score: evidence Ideal Output 0 (Ideal = 3.00) Description Descriptors ☐ Planning meeting minutes Element Ō A. Does the school offer Yes, well planned, Student intervention and enrichment School Calendar targeted, evidenceintervention summer programs? achievement and N/A based: with an Our school or enrichment growth increase as Overview of Summer program enrichment and intervention evaluation uear/calendar is students participate component 0.00 organized to in a variety of Overview of Intercession enrichment and intervention maximize . Ō. Ö intervention and instruction. enrichment Evidence B. Does the school offer Yes, well planned, 3 programs. intersession programs for both Average Indicator Score targeted, evidenceintervention and enrichment Either intervention N/A No based; with an or enrichment evaluation Output component Ö Ō ☐ Planning meeting minutes vary throughout the 3 A. Classroom daily schedules .. optimize school with no ☐ PLC agendas and minutes optimize optimize instructional time consistency or do instructional time in instructional time in or ELA and MATH not consistently some content areas all content areas ☐ Bell schedule optimize Students are Ō Ō Ċ. ☐ Daily schedules engaged in a Our school day is comprehensive B. Does the scheduling meet organized to 0.00 3 instructional requirements for all special Lesson plans
+Indicator Notes / Additional Indicator Rate each element/question: Average Element Check and add evidence that supports Rating Score: evidence Ideal Output Description (Ideal = 3.00) Element ☐ Planning meeting minutes ۰ Ō A. Does the school offer Yes, well planned Student intervention and enrichment School Calendar targeted, evidence r intervention summer programs? achievement and N/A No based; with an Our school or enrichment Overview of Summer program enrichment and intervention growth increase as evaluation year/calendar is students participate component 0.00 organized to in a variety of Overview of Intercession enrichment and intervention maximize Ō Ō ۰ intervention and offerings instruction. enrichment Evidence B. Does the school offer Yes, well planned, programs. intersession programs for both Average Indicator Score targeted, evidence-Either intervention intervention and enrichment N/A No based; with an or enrichment evaluation component 0 Ō Ċ ☐ Planning meeting minutes ary throughout the 3 A. Classroom daily schedules ... school with no optimize ☐ PLC agendas and minutes optimize optimize instructional time consistency or do instructional time in instructional time i or ELA and MATH not consistently some content areas all content areas ☐ Bell schedule optimize Students are Ō Ō Ċ ☐ Daily schedules engaged in a Our school day is comprehensive B. Does the scheduling meet organized to 0.00 instructional requirements for all special Lesson plans